1. Main points

 Output per job, UK

-Estimates for gross value added (GVA), jobs and output per job by section level industry, as defined by the Standard Industrial Classification (SIC) 2007.
+Estimates for gross value added (GVA), jobs and output per job for the whole economy and by section level industry, as defined by the Standard Industrial Classification (SIC) 2007.
 Contains annual and quarterly statistics.
 Contains estimates for industry quarter-on-quarter, year-on-year, and quarter-on-year contributions to output per job.

 Labour costs and labour income, UK